Compassionate planning and support for end of life transitions

 Is it the same thing as a Death Doula?

 End-of-life doulas (also known as death doulas, death midwives, or soul midwives) are trained professionals whose priority is ensuring a peaceful and dignified death experience.
 They do this by providing non-medical, holistic support and comfort to the individual and their loved ones in the dying process.

 This support may include education and guidance as well as emotional, spiritual, or practical care, as early as initial diagnosis through the bereavement period.

-There are a variety of ways in which an end-of-life doula will serve these needs, including through:
+There are a variety of ways in a which an end-of-life doula will serve these needs:

 - Educating the dying person and family about the dying process

 - Assisting with advance care and end-of-life planning